 He received his Bachelor of Music degree in Vocal Performance from the Hartt School of Music in Connecticut and Master of Music degree in Music Education from Lehman College, CUNY.
 He has performed with the Hartt Touring Opera in Connecticut and the California Opera Center.
 As an actor-singer, he has appeared in musicals in summer stock, dinner theaters, and regional theaters, as well as many dramatic plays with the Bluestone Actors Project, a professional repertory company based in Westchester County.
-Peter has been an Adjunct Professor at Sacred Heart University in Fairfield, Connecticut, and will teach a course this fall entitled: The Power of Sacred Music.
+Peter has been an Adjunct Professor at Sacred Heart University in Fairfield, Connecticut, and has taught a course entitled: The Power of Sacred Music.
 He began his career as a church musician in college, and most recently has been Music Director at the First Presbyterian Church of Mahopac since leaving full-time classroom teaching in 2014.
 He also has a studio for voice and piano students where he lives in Hawthorne.

 Peter has been commissioned to write choral compositions by the Briarcliff Congregational Church, the Children’s Aid Society, and the Great Neck North High School Jazz Choir.
 In 2013, he was commissioned to write five new arrangements for Colgate University for the 21st-Century Colgate Songbook.
 Peter’s choral pieces have been published by GIA Publications and Santa Barbara Music Publishing.
 His newest publication, Stephen Foster Dreams, was recorded in 2015 by the Varsity Ensemble at St. Mary’s International School, Tokyo, under the direction of Randy Stenson.
 For further information about his composition, please go to peterfrostmusic.com.